Frequently Asked Questions Page

 5.)
 "How should I protect my new puppy from diseases like Parvo?"

-We only use the highest quality vaccines, the puppies are vaccinated with VANGUARD PLUS at 6 weeks and then again at 9 weeks, prior to leaving here at 10 weeks.
-Your puppy will have had two of these vaccines by the time s/he leaves our care.
+We only use the highest quality vaccines, the puppies are vaccinated around 6 weeks and then again at 9 weeks, prior to leaving here at 10 weeks.
+Your puppy will have had two, 5 way vaccines by the time s/he leaves our care.
 These 2 vaccines will offer some protection, but if your puppy was to come into direct contact with another sick dog or puppy or area that sick dog or puppy was in, they could still become very sick, even though vaccinated, so we recommend taking precautions until the fully puppy vaccine series is complete, while traveling to pick up your pup either from us or from the airport, avoid letting your pup on the ground to relieve themselves where anyone else who may have picked up a puppy from a less than reputable source may have also done the same.
 Take precaution at the vets office (where does everyone take a sick puppy or dog?), public parks, dog classes with unknown vaccine status etc, should be avoided until the puppy is fully vaccinated.

 6.)
 "What should I feed my new puppy?"